kamwro/transport-app/README.md

 MAIL_PORT = 587 # should be fine - check your email SMTP server
 MAIL_SERVER = <server> # SMTP server, for example outlook emails might have: smtp.office365.com

-# these will be used for tests and must be valid email addresses
+# this will be used for tests and must be valid email addresses
-# both addresses must be different from each other or the tests wil fail
-TEST_MAIL_1 = <mail>
-TEST_MAIL_2 = <mail>
+TEST_MAIL = <mail>

 # token and authentication stuff
-SECRET_KEY = <secret> - # run $ openssl rand -hex 32 in a terminal and paste the result
-ALGORITHM = <algorithm> - # will be needed to hash users passwords.
-I used HS256 for development ACCESS_TOKEN_EXPIRE_MINUTES = 30 - # minutes after the access token will be expired.
+SECRET_KEY = <secret> # run $ openssl rand -hex 32 in a terminal and paste the result ALGORITHM = <algorithm> # will be needed to hash users passwords.
+I used HS256 for development ACCESS_TOKEN_EXPIRE_MINUTES = 30 # minutes after the access token will be expired.
 Can leave as it is
 ```

 ## Running The App